Youth leaders are a win-win for your playground.

 Younger students receive extra attention, while older kids gain leadership skills and confidence.

 Older students with different strengths or who struggle academically may find that the playground is their place to shine—they just need the responsibility and an adult to trust in them.

 Share these tips with your recess staff to get more older students involved, or take your youth leaders program to the next level:

 What can kids do?
 Here are 6 great roles for older students at recess

-- Line Leader.
-Cut down on transitions to and from the playground — ask students to lead the class in a cheer, follow the leader, or other transition activity.
+- Line Captain.
+Cut down on transitions to and from the playground—ask student leaders to lead the class in a cheer, Follow the Leader, or another transition activity.

 - High Fiver.
 Challenge students to give high fives and positive comments: “Nice try kicking the ball!” or “I like how you shared.”

 - Game Leader.
-Providing support for staple games like four square, soccer, wall ball, or basketball.
+Provide support for staple games like four square, soccer, wall ball, or basketball.